seraphgrid/pulsar/README.md

 # Development

-- Editor should be vscode (word-wrap disabled and tab -> 4 spaces).
+- Editor should be vscode or geany (word-wrap disabled and tab -> 4 spaces).
-- Recommended vscode extension is `ANSI Decorator`.
+- Recommended vscode extension is `ANSI Decorator` or `figlet` command.
 - If you have dyslexia then font `Cascadia Code` and high contrast dark theme will help (Github-Dark-Default is nice).

 # Todos (complete)